Demystifying Prompts in Language Models via Perplexity Estimation: Introduction

 \section{Introduction}

-Language models (LMs) can be prompted to perform a wide range of zero- and few-shot learning tasks~\cite{gpt3,small_few}.
-However, there is significant variance in the performance of seemingly similar prompts (Figure \ref{fig:plots_clf}): for AG News \cite{ag_news}, we find an over 30 point accuracy gap between different manually curated prompts on OPT-175B \cite{opt}.
-Despite efforts to improve prompt engineering \cite{autoprompt,prefixtuning,betterfew}, it is still challenging to develop high-quality model-independent prompts for new tasks, and little is known about why this phenomenon occurs.
+Language models can be prompted to perform a wide range of zero- and few-shot learning tasks~\cite{gpt3,small_few}.
+However, there is significant variance in the performance of seemingly similar prompts \cite{sensitivity}: for AG News \cite{ag_news}, we find an over 30 point accuracy gap between different manually curated prompts (see Table \ref{tab:ex_different}) on OPT 175B \cite{opt}.
+Despite efforts to improve prompt engineering \cite{autoprompt,prefixtuning,betterfew}, it is still challenging to develop high-quality prompts for new tasks, and little is known about why this phenomenon occurs.

 We are interested in understanding what makes some prompts better than others, and using this understanding to create better prompts for given tasks and models.
-We hypothesize that the lower the perplexity of a prompt is, the better its performance on the task will be.
+We hypothesize that the lower the perplexity of a prompt is, the better its performance on the task will be, when considering reasonable prompts that are related to the task.
 This is based on the intuition that the more frequently the prompt (or very similar phrases) appears in the training data, the more the model is familiar with it and is able to perform the described task.
-We refrain from using the training data directly as it is not always available, expensive to search due to its size, and hard to use for approximate matching of similar prompts.
+We refrain from using the training data directly as it is often unavailable, expensive to search due to its size, and hard to use for approximate matching of similar prompts.
 Instead, we focus on the perplexity of the prompt as a proxy for its occurrences in the data.

 To enable more complete analysis, we automatically expand the set of manually created prompts for the task by paraphrasing, resulting in a much larger and diverse set of prompts.
-We focus on prompts in English that reasonably describe the task for two reasons: (a) our main motivation is to understand what lies under the variance of performance in this type of prompts; (b) we aim to devise a useful method for creating better prompts that could be easily adopted and interpreted by future, potentially non-expert users.
+We focus on prompts in English that reasonably describe the task for two reasons: (a) our main motivation is to understand what lies under the variance of performance in this type of prompt; (b) we aim to devise a useful method for creating prompts that are consistently effective, that could be easily adopted and interpreted by future, potentially non-expert users.